sayyadirfanali/pilaf/README.md

 ```

 ### Literal Patterns
-literal patterns match literals against values. they match successfully if the
+Literal patterns match literals against values.
+They match successfully if the
 pattern is exactly equal to the value

 ```javascript